Lake Health is Now Part of University Hospitals

 Can my Lake Health doctor access my test results on my UH patient portal?

 Lake Health providers currently receive UH test results (like lab and radiology) in the Lake Health medical records system and will continue to do so.
 Similarly, if a UH patient receives testing at a Lake Health facility, results will file into the UH medical records system and be available to your UH provider.

 University Hospitals and Lake Health will be implementing a new electronic health record system over the next couple of years.
 Once that happens, Lake Health and UH providers will be able to retrieve your full medical records from the same system.

 Will I continue to receive bills for services or visits performed at Lake Health from Lake Health?

-Services or visits performed at Lake Health for inpatient, outpatient and professional services will be billed by UH Lake Health for now, as it will take time to merge our billing systems.
+Services or visits performed at UH Lake Health for inpatient, outpatient and professional services will be billed by UH Lake Health for now, as it will take time to merge our billing systems.
 In the near future, the Lake Health patient statements will be redesigned to incorporate UH branding.
 Patients on existing Lake Health payment plans will not see any changes for the next several months.
 Reach out with your UH Lake Health billing and patient financial services questions at 440-354-1640 or https://lakehealth.org/billing-patient-accounting/

 If UH is in-network for my insurance and Lake Health was out-of-network, will Lake Health now be considered in-network?